PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/DataScience/Datalab_02_ExploratoryDataAnalysis2.md

 # Datalab 02: Exploratory Data Analysis 2

-This data-lab day will focus on doing our Exploratory Data Analysis (EDA).
+This data-lab day will focus on doing our Exploratory Data Analysis (EDA) for our dashboard project.
 First, we will download data suiting our problem statement and prepare our data; if you haven't done so already.
-Then, we will work on the project brief, specifically the EDA methodology section, and apply our data transformtion, preparation and cleaning skills to get our data in.
+Then, we will work on the project brief, specifically the EDA methodology section, and apply our data transformtion, preparation and cleaning skills to our data where needed.
 After that we can do first draft of descriptive analyses to generate descriptive statistics and visualisations to populate (= fill) the EDA Methodology tab of our Power BI dashboard!

 ## Learning Objectives
 Enable you to: